SaraMaleubre/saramaleubre.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm Sara Maleubre, currently working as a **Beecrof Fellow** in the BIPC, at the University of Oxford.
+I'm Sara Maleubre, currently working as a **Beecrof Fellow** in the BIPAC, at the University of Oxford.

-I’m a theoretical and computational cosmologist exploring the non-linear regime of large-scale structure in the Universe.
-My work focuses on developing high-precision N-body and hydrodynamical simulations, non-Gaussian statistics, and emulator-based models to connect baryonic processes with cosmological observables.
+As a researcher, I am more focused on the theoretical and computational aspects of cosmology, exploring the non-linear regime of large-scale structure in the Universe.
+My work involves developing high-precision N-body and hydrodynamical simulations, non-Gaussian statistics, and emulator-based models to connect baryonic processes with cosmological observables.
 Ultimately, I aim to build precision models that will help interpret data from the next generation of cosmological surveys.

+Beyond research, I also enjoy engaging with different aspects of university life: teaching and student's welfare, as well as outreach activities.
+I am lecturer at [St. Peter's college](https://www.spc.ox.ac.uk), currently teaching fundational mathematics to Year 1, and classical field theory and special relativity to Year 3.
+I am also a Research Fellow at [St. Cross' college](https://www.stx.ox.ac.uk/home), where I perform pastoral duties (i.e. mentoring, welfare).

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template! -->